occ-data/edc.occ-data.org/content/nexrad/getdata.md

 +++
 title = "Get Data"
-date = "2017-07-12 T16:41:40+01:00"
+date = "2017-07-12"
 draft = false
 weight = 100
-description = "How to get GOES-16 data from the OCC Environmental Data Commons" bref= "Simple ways to display NEXRAD LEVEL 2 data in Python using the Signpost ID Service." toc= true
+description = "How to get NEXRAD data from the OCC Environmental Data Commons" bref= "Simple ways to display NEXRAD LEVEL 2 data in Python using the Signpost ID Service" toc= true
 +++